AC Installation Guide for Chandler, AZ: Everything Homeowners Need to Know

 Will a new AC system really lower my energy bills?

 Yes.
-Upgrading from an older system (SEER 10-13) to a modern system (SEER2 16+) typically reduces cooling costs by 30-50%.
-For Chandler homes spending $250-500/month on summer electricity, that's $75-250/month in savings.
-The efficiency improvement is most dramatic when replacing systems older than 12 years.
+Upgrading from an older, lower-efficiency system to a modern SEER2-rated system typically lowers cooling costs, and the improvement is most noticeable when replacing systems older than 12 years.

 Does Viking HVAC offer warranties on AC installations?